Tycho

 • API key (by default, the test key is sampletoken)

-• TVL threshold: A filter to only get snapshot data for pools with TVL greater than the specified threshold (in ETH).
-Here, the default is 10,000 ETH to limit the data you pull.
+• TVL threshold: This is a filter for snapshot data for pools with TVL greater than the specified threshold (in ETH).
+Its default is 10,000 ETH to limit the data you pull.

-The Indexer stream or the Simulation does not manage tokens; you must manage them.
+The Indexer stream or the Simulation does not manage tokens; you manage them yourself.

 To simplify this, load_all_tokens gets all current token information from Tycho Indexer RPC for you.